trycatchhorn/CliCraft/README.md

 Handy commands when working from command line.

 # Git/GitHub
-Create new repository and push it to GitHub
+Create new repository and push it to GitHub.

 Log into GitHub

 Select "New Repository"

-Specify <name-of-repository>
+Give the repository a name

+From a terminal execute the following:

 ```bash
 mkdir <name-of-project>
 cd <name-of-project>